thewtex/thesis/plaque_strain/plaque_strain.rst

 Motion tracking is performed with a hierarchical block-matching technique, implemented in C++.
-A multi-resolution, multi-threaded block-matching framework is implemented on top of the InsightToolkit [Ibanez2005,Yoo2002]_.
+A multi-resolution, multi-threaded block-matching framework is implemented on top of the Insight Toolkit [Ibanez2005,Yoo2002]_.
 The similarity metric used for comparing a matching-block in the pre-deformation image in its search region in the post-deformation image is normalized cross-correlation.
 Recursive Bayesian regularization, described in Chapter 3, is used to improve the quality of the tracked displacements at each level.
 Parabolic interpolation is used to find subsample displacements at the upper levels, and windowed-sinc interpolation with numerical optimization, described in Chapter 4, is used to find subsample displacements at the final level.
-The A central-difference gradient with an order of accuracy of 4, explained in Section 5.2.1, is used to estimate strains at the higher levels where displacement vector sampling is very coarse.
-Strains at the higher levels are used to remove peak-hopping pixels and scale the matching-block in subsequent levels.
+A central-difference gradient with an order of accuracy of 4, explained in Section 5.2.1, is used to estimate strains at the higher levels where displacement vector sampling is very coarse.
+Strains at the higher levels are used to remove peak-hopping pixels and to scale the matching-block in subsequent levels.

 Displacements are tracked from a continuous sequence of RF data collected on the longitudinal views of the carotid with the Siemens Antares clinical ultrasound system (Siemens Ultrasound, Mountain View, CA, USA).
-Patients are scanned prior to endarterectomy after receiving informed consent on a protocol approved by the University of Wisconsin-Madison Institutional Review Board (IRB).
-The Antares VFX13-5 transducer is excited at 11.4 MHz to collect RF at a sampling rate of 40 MHz to a depth of 4 cm.
-A dynamic frame skip and displacement interpolation algorithm, explained in Section 5.4.1, generates a sequence incremental displacement images that are evenly spaced in time.
+Patients are scanned prior to a carotid endarterectomy procedure after receiving informed consent on a protocol approved by the University of Wisconsin-Madison Institutional Review Board (IRB).
+The Siemens Antares VFX13-5 transducer is excited at 11.4 MHz to collect RF at a sampling rate of 40 MHz to a depth of 4 cm.
+A dynamic frame skip and displacement interpolation algorithm, explained in Section 5.4.1, generates a sequence of incremental displacement images that are evenly spaced in time.

 Values of the parameters used in the algorithm are summarized in the configuration file shown in |displacement_sequence_options|.
 Upsampling on the input two byte signed integer input RF data is performed with windowed-sinc interpolation.
 The size of the matching-block is specified in samples.
-To ensure the window is center on a point, the length of the matching-block is specified as a radius so that the length of the window is *2 r
+To ensure the window is centered on a point, the length of the matching-block is specified as a radius so that the length of the window is *2 r
 + 1* if *r* is the radius.